polymage-labs/mlirx/mlir/rfc/rfc-affine-execute-region.md

    so.
-   In other cases like scalar replacement, memref packing / explicit copying, DMA generation, pipelining of DMAs, transformations are supposed to be blocked by those boundaries because the accesses inside the graybox can't be meaningfully analyzed in the context of the surrounding code.
+   In other cases like scalar replacement, memref packing / explicit copying, DMA generation, pipelining of DMAs, transformations are supposed to be blocked by those boundaries because the accesses inside the execute_region can't be meaningfully analyzed in the context of the surrounding code.
 As such, the memrefs there are treated as escaping / non-dereferencing.